 The Green Giant Arborvitae (Thuja standishii x plicata) is a fast-growing evergreen for your privacy screen needs!
 This breed is a tremendously popular selection for a privacy screen, and for good reason.
 Much like the Leyland Cypress, it has a rapid growth rate.
 It’s capable of growing 3-5 feet every year!
-Therefore, it’s ideal for anywhere you want some serious coverage, and you want it quickly.
+So, it’s ideal for anywhere you want some serious coverage, and you want it fast.

-In addition to rapid growth, this variety is reliably evergreen and keeps its attractive bright green foliage year-round.
-Furthermore, this low maintenance beauty features a naturally pyramidal growth habit.
+This variety is reliable and evergreen.
+It keeps its attractive bright green foliage year-round.
+Furthermore, it’s low maintenance.
+This is because of its pyramidal growth habit.
 At maturity, it reaches 40-50 feet tall H x 10-12 feet wide.

 This durable Thuja is able to hold up against heavy snow as well as ice.
-It’s also a remarkably wind-tolerant plant.
+It’s also a wind-tolerant plant.
 Plant a perimeter of them around your home.
-They block out chilling winds beautifully, which can even make it easier for you to heat your house during the winter.
+They block out chilling winds, which can even make it easier for you to heat your house during the winter.

 Green Giant Arborvitae Care

 Plant in Full Sun for best results.
-6+ hours of direct sun will ensure maximum plant health and foliage coverage.
+6+ hours of direct sun will ensure ideal plant health and foliage coverage.

-Water regularly after planting for the first growing season.
-2-3 times a week is sufficient in average weather conditions.
-Consequently, this frequent watering allows your Green Giant Arborvitae to send its roots deep into the soil, ensuring future success.
-After it’s established, this tree is notably drought-tolerant.
+Water 2-3 times a week for the first growing season in your landscape.
+This regular watering allows it to send roots deep into the soil, future success.
+After it’s established, this tree is drought-tolerant.

 Well-draining soil is important for this privacy tree to succeed.
-Planting them in wet sites with poor drainage can lead to root rot, or at the very least will prevent microorganisms from maintaining the soil properly.
+Planting them in wet sites with poor drainage can lead to root rot.
+Soggy soil also prevents microorganisms from maintaining the soil.
 Otherwise, it’s not a very particular plant when it comes to soil.
 It takes sandy or loamy, rich or poor, acidic or alkaline soils in stride.
-Sandy soils and other quick-draining soils may require more frequent waterings, but they will grow successfully in them.
-Over time, they will require less supplementary water.
+Sandy soils and other quick-draining soils may need more frequent waterings.
+But, they will grow in them.
+Over time, they will need less supplementary water.

 If you intend to keep this variety at a particular height, trim it yearly after new growth has hardened off.
 If allowed to grow freely, pruning is generally unnecessary.
-However, the removal of unsightly ‘rebel’ branches is occasionally necessary for aesthetic purposes.
+But, the removal of ‘rebel’ branches is occasionally necessary for aesthetic purposes.

 Spacing Green Giant Arborvitae Trees

 Plant your Green Giant Arborvitae 5-6 feet apart for a fast privacy screen.
-However, at this distance, you will need to trim them periodically to keep them from reaching their maximum height of 40-50′ tall.
+At this distance, you will need to trim them periodically to keep them from reaching their mature height of 40-50 feet tall.
 Otherwise, they will rub against each other and cause branch damage.
-If you plant them 10+ feet apart, feel free to let them grow unpruned.
+If you plant them 8+ feet apart, feel free to let them grow unpruned.

 We’re choosy about the plants we send our customers.
 We try to pick and ship plants that we’d like to plant for our grandmother (and she makes a fantastic Pecan Pie).
 Our trees are healthy and mature in their pots, ready to take off in your landscape.
 Additionally, we never ship our plants bare-root to save a buck.
 If you’re not happy with your order, let us know and we’ll do whatever we can to make it right.